-How much does fitting a new bathroom cost?
+How much does fitting a new bathroom cost in 2022?

-Other elements to consider are the cost of removing the old bathroom, replumbing, replastering, tiling, and the cost of additional items such as taps, towel rails and sealant.
-Many of these can be included in the price of installation if your bathroom fitter covers them.
-Altogether, after speaking to experienced MyBuilder tradesmen across the UK, we estimate the average price of a bathroom renovation is between £1,400 and £6,000, though these prices can be more in areas like London and the south east.
+Altogether, after speaking to experienced MyBuilder tradespeople across the UK, we estimate the average price of a bathroom renovation is between £1,900 and £7,400, though these prices can be more in areas like London and the south east.

 Get a bathroom fitting quote